azerothcore/acore-cms/docs/configure-cms.md

 First of all, **enable SOAP** in your core, so go to the `worldserver.conf` and enable SOAP changing the parameter `SOAP.Enabled` to `1`, than connect the CMS with your game server following the steps below.

-If you will work in localhost put as `SOAP.IP` your LOCAL IP address.
+If you will work in localhost put as `SOAP.IP` your `LOCAL IP` address or `0.0.0.0`.

 When your CMS is up you still need to connect it with your game server through the acore-wp-plugin, so step by step:

-- go to the admin panel of the CMS (`localhost:81/wp-admin.php`)
+- go to the admin panel of the CMS (`localhost/wp-admin/wp-admin.php`)
 - on `Plugins -> Installed Plugins`
 - Activate `AzerothCore Wordpress Integration`
-- Activated, go to `Settings -> Acore Settings Panel`, fill all the fields with the right credentials and save (if you have the game database in localhost use your LOCAL IP address instead of 127.0.0.1 or localhost)
+- Activated, go to `Settings -> Acore Settings Panel`, fill all the fields with the credentials and save (if you have the game database in localhost use your LOCAL IP address instead of 127.0.0.1 or localhost)
+- Note: for SOAP use an account with gmlevel 3, moreover, after saving the settings changes you can verify SOAP using the button "Check SOAP"

 If during the registration it fails it can depend on the permissions of the access of your local mysql database, be sure to grant the permission to external connection (like the docker container with wordpress inside) can access to the mysql database.
-See the **Troubleshooting** section for more details.
+See the **Troubleshooting** section below for more details.

-## Important:

-Some of shop elements will not load properly if your database credentials are not correct, such as the add to cart button on the product page.
+Important: some of shop elements will not load properly if your database credentials are not correct, such as the add to cart button on the product page.

 ### - Register account on the game server